New opportunity for instructors and group leaders!

 - Workshop: Dialogue Facilitation + Skill-Building

-Successful completion of the program will result in an official "teaching endorsement" from Ohio State's Drake Institute.
+Successful completion of the program will make you eligible to apply for an official teaching endorsement from Ohio State's Drake Institute for Teaching and Learning.

 If you have questions, please contact CEHV Civil Discourse Program Director, Dr. Kathryn Joyce (.173).